liviaerxin/cmake-package-app/README.md

-# CMake + CPack Standalone Application on Windows, OSX
+# CMake + CPack + CI/CD Standalone Application on Windows, OSX

-Package a standalone and relocatable application on Windows and OSX
+Package a standalone and relocatable application on Windows and OSX, and use Github actions CI/CD

 A streamline workflow demonstrate how CMake helps to build, install and package an relocatable executable in windows, osx.